 Maple Turkey Breakfast Sausage is a sweet and savory beginning to your day.
 Breakfast never tasted so good.
 Start your day with a meaty treat without the guilt.
 Believe it or not, it is also refined sugar-free.
+Seasoned to perfection with a hint of maple in their flavor.
+Indeed, these tasty patties will have you licking your lips.
 What are you having for breakfast?

 Are you on AIP, KETO, Paleo, or have allergies?
 Hopefully, my blog can help.
 In fact, I changed my diet to improve my health.
 If you are wondering whether it has or not?
 It totally has.
 Indeed, I have renewed energy and my health labs keep coming back as improved on all accounts.
 Not to mention, I actually can’t believe how quickly I improved.
 Believe it or not, I have been revamping my diet since Oct of 2017.
 What a difference!!
 This is just my own personal experience.

 However, I have been writing recipes since the 1980s.
 At any rate, I am new to blogging and sharing my recipes.
 Nonetheless, I have been writing them down for my kids as I think family recipes are an amazing gift.
 I have always heard people say “I wish I had my mom’s recipe for … or I wish I had my grandmother’s recipe for…”.
 Therefore, why not start a journal or cookbook of family recipes for your family?
 In any event, I know that they will appreciate it.